 At this time, I don't know the names of the new varieties, or the registrants.
 The March issue of Plumeria Potpourri will contain information on the new cultivars.
-In case by Mark Wright, Texas email: wright5447@sbcglobal.net you're wondering, all of the registration pictures will end up on the website.
+In case you're wondering, all of the registration pictures will end up on the website.
 We are working at "unpaid volunteer speed" to put more information on the PSA site.
 This will all be done, but when is not known.